MajidAkh/MajidAkh/README.md

-- 🔭 I’m currently working on **My subjects of interest currently are**, data sciences (whether it is machine learning, deep learning or massive data management) and dynamic systems.
+- 🔭 Currently **My subjects of interest currently are**, data sciences (whether it is machine learning, deep learning or massive data management) and dynamic systems.

 - 📫 How to reach me **majid.akharaz@gmail.com**